murmcraft/bioinfo_rnd_task/README.md

 ```
 where `NA12878.vcf.gz` is the input VCF filename, `NA12878` is output filename prefix, `Homo_sapiens.GRCh37.dna.primary_assembly.fa` is the reference genome fasta file, `dbsnp_138.b37.excluding_sites_after_129.vcf.gz` is the known SNPs from dbSNP, `/scripts` is the path to scripts directory, and `0.99` is the subsampling fraction (here 99 %, because the test dataset is extremely small, but for a full WGS dataset one should choose a small value e.g. 0.20 depending on the size of the input data).

-The script generates:
+Resulting output files at `${WKD}/variant-filtering/`:
+- `NA12878.<date>.variant_QC.html` containing sample- and variant-wise quality metrics and quality plots
+- `NA12878.table`, a table containing several quality metrics values for all variants
+- `NA12878.variant_calling_summary_metrics` and `_detail_metrics`, tables containing summary quality metrics values used to generate the known/novel variant table in the HTML report
-- a VCF file `NA12878_filters.vcf.gz`, which contain all original variants, but FILTER and FORMAT/FT columns are populated with the information whether the default filtering thresholds were passed or which filter failed,
+- `NA12878_filters.vcf.gz`, a VCF file and corresponding index file (.tbi) containing all original variants, but FILTER and FORMAT/FT columns are populated with the information whether the default filtering thresholds were passed or which filter failed
-- a quality metrics table `NA12878.table`, which contain all variant quality metrics values, and
-- an HTML report `NA12878.<date>.variant_QC_report.html` containing sample- and variant-wise quality metrics and quality plots.